Detroit Wheels: 1974 season

 Media coverage was spotty at best.
 Only three Wheels games were ever televised, only one of which was actually seen locally.
 The season-opening loss to Memphis on July 10 was carried by local station WKBD-TV.
 The August 22 contest against Chicago in Ypsilanti was carried nationally on TVS, but was blacked-out on the network's local affiliate, also WKBD-TV.
 The August 28 game in Philadelphia was carried by fledgling Home Box Office to its handful of subscribers, none of which were in the Detroit area.
-TVS had also planned to carry the September 25 game at New York, but begged off because the lighting at New York's Downing Stadium was inadequate for broadcast; in any case, both teams were on the brink of extinction by the time of the game.
+TVS had also planned to carry the September 25 game at New York, but begged off because the lighting at New York's Downing Stadium, dating from the 1940's, was inadequate for broadcast; in any case, both teams were on the brink of extinction by the time of the game.
 On radio, WWJ-AM carried all but one Wheels game, the July 21 contest in Hawaii.

 The coaches were also feeling the effects as well.
 Assistant coach Owen Dejanovich was forced to live in the basement of fellow assistant Chick Harris for a time because several landlords refused to rent houses to him when they found out he worked for the Wheels (even after sending one landlord $1700 to cover two months rent and security deposit, a large sum of money at the time).
 Boisture was unable to film any games because the owners refused to provide filming equipment.

 The low point came during the Wheels' eighth game, against the Philadelphia Bell.
 When the players arrived at John F. Kennedy Stadium, they discovered that there were no medical supplies or tape available.
 The Wheels refused to take the field until a Johnson & Johnson salesman donated tape so that the game could go on.
 (Philadelphia won, 27-23.)

 After losing their first ten games, the Wheels got what would be their only win, 15-14 over the Florida Blazers at Orlando.
 Soon afterward, the league took control of the team and began searching for a new home.
 Their first choice was Shreveport, but the Houston Texans moved there instead and became the Steamer.
 They then tried to move to Louisville, but talks collapsed.

 Automaker John DeLorean tried to buy the team in hopes of keeping it in Detroit, but backed out at the last minute.
 The next choice was Charlotte, where former New England Patriots general manager Upton Bell was hoping to put together financing for a WFL team.
 Although impressed with Wyche, he was unable to come to an agreement, and instead opted to buy the New York Stars and move them to Charlotte, as the Hornets.